IHE/PCC.QEDm/input/pagecontent/issues.md

 **QEDm_011:** For the Medications Option, should we add split in two distinct options and add a specific query to the Medication Resource?

 - In the current specification, the Medication Option includes both queries for the medication request and the medication statement.
 It was discussed if those should each be a distinct option.
-   - Resolution: In the trial implementation version of this profile, it was decided to keep those as a single option and consider implementers feedback if they need to be split.
+   **- Resolution:** In the trial implementation version of this profile, it was decided to keep those as a single option and consider implementers feedback if they need to be split.

 - Current specification allows to retrieve the Medication Resource related to each MedicationRequest or MedicationStatement by performing a query by ‘patient’ for those resources and by supporting the “\_include” of the related Medication into the returned Bundle.
 It was discussed the need to include a specific query for the Medication Resource, along with query parameters for searching on Medication such as: code, ingredient, container, form…
    - Resolution: It was decided in the Trial implementation version to not include a specific query for the Medication Resource and consider implementer’s feedback if such a query was needed.

 **QEDm_001:** Agree on the list of requirements for QEDm by comparing with QED.
-   - Resolution:
+   **- Resolution:**

 |    | Requirements                                                               | QED                  | QEDm                                      |
 |----|----------------------------------------------------------------------------|----------------------|-------------------------------------------|
 | 1  | Support __listing__ of Problems, Medications, Allergies, Med-Allergies     | Yes                  | Yes, by using the FHIR COndition Resource |